Code360In/katacoda-1/linux2/lesson3.md

 > wc -w combined.txt
 > ```{{execute}}

-To check the number of files and folders in the home directory, we can have a shortcut to pipe the data. `ls ~` lists the contents of the home directory, while `wc -l` helps counting the lines.
+To check the number of files and folders in the directory, we can have a shortcut to pipe the data. `ls` lists the contents of the directory, while `wc -l` helps counting the lines.
 > ```
-> ls ~
+> ls
-> ls ~ | wc -l
+> ls | wc -l
 > ```{{execute}}

 To check for the file and folder counts in a specific path, we can do like this (Four files in _helloworld_ directory):